ashhhlynn/final-marketplace-api/README.md

 # Seedlink
-> A buy and sell e-commerce application for plants built with a JavaScript React & Redux front end and a Ruby on Rails back end.
+> A buy and sell e-commerce application for plants built with a JavaScript and React front end and a Ruby on Rails with PostgreSQL database back end.
 Users can sell or purchase plants from other users by adding to a shopping cart and submitting orders at checkout.
-Styled with Semantic UI React and CSS.
+Deployed to Render.

 > Check out the <a href="https://seedlink.netlify.app/">live</a> and <a href="https://vimeo.com/863265175/f85d25b2e3">video</a> demos or the <a href="https://github.com/ashhhlynn/final-marketplace-frontend">front end</a> repo.